bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/types/liquidity-pool-v2/liquiditypoolv2converter.md

 - amount of liquidity removed

-# Function `removeLiquidityReturn(contract ISmartToken _poolToken, uint256 _amount) → uint256` {#LiquidityPoolV2Converter-removeLiquidityReturn-contract-ISmartToken-uint256-}
+# Function `removeLiquidityReturnAndFee(contract ISmartToken _poolToken, uint256 _amount) → uint256, uint256` {#LiquidityPoolV2Converter-removeLiquidityReturnAndFee-contract-ISmartToken-uint256-}

 calculates the amount of reserve tokens entitled for a given amount of pool tokens

+note that a fee is applied according to the equilibrium level of the primary reserve token

 ## Parameters: